mgeduld/lear-notes/README.md

 - Lear says Regan has a "tender-hafted nature," which she doesn't, but maybe that's her pose, as opposed to Goneril's more steely one?
 "Her eyes are fierce, but thine / Do comfort and not burn"
 - Regan gets a sexual charge from the torture and maiming of Gloucester
 - Is Regan a charming sociopath?
+- This is more intersting if Regan believes Lear is actually capable of enacting a curse:
+"KING LEAR
+You nimble lightnings, dart your blinding flames
+Into her scornful eyes!
+Infect her beauty,
+You |fen-suck'd fogs [fogs sucked out of marshes]|, drawn by the powerful sun, To |fall and blast her pride {F. fall and blister}|!
+REGAN
+O the blest gods! so will you wish on me,
+When the rash mood is on."

 ## Cordelia
 - Cordelia is about to be married off.
 She may feel the need to stand up to her father to show some independence.
 She may want to go into marriage as a woman of will.